tcollier/whirled_peas/README.md

 #
 # @param name [String] application defined name for the frame.
 The template factory will be provided this name
 # @param duration [Number] time in seconds this frame should be displayed for (defaults to 1 frame)
-# @param args [Hash] key value pairs to send as arguments to the template factory, these values will be
+# @param args [Hash] key value pairs to send as arguments to the template factory
-#   serialized/deserialized
-def send(name, duration:, args:)
+def send_frame(name, duration:, args:)
   # implementation
 end
 ```